gvwilson/thirdbit/src/fiction/in-heck/index.md

 Two by two,
 then,
 let's go outside for our surprise!"
-She sighed as twenty-two children scrambled for the door, their partners forgotten.
+She sighed as twenty-two children scrambled for the exit, their partners forgotten.

 Gumption was the last one through the door.